Special Episode – Maisie Craddock YouTuber Interview

 Maisie Craddock

 Yeah, I would say obviously, for the first sort of arrival period, we did all arrive together.
 So there were some Brits, but also there were some returners as well that were coming with us because we’re all sort of on the same flight or the same coach in and obviously those returners had American friends.
 So they were sort of great in merging those with them.
 And yes, I would say, initially, I guess there are cliques that form, but the Americans were just so great, and just approaching you and just chatting to you.
 We didn’t really have as you say, you had Israelis, we didn’t really have many people over than Brits and Americans at the camp.
 And there were like, Spanish people, and they, they were sort of stuck together.
 But they sort of worked in the kitchen and things like that.
-But yeah, so.
-But I genuinely I do think that everybody just sort of on the first few days just sort of threw themselves in and was all quite chatty, and then I think cliques do form.
-But I think no one knows each other initially.
+I genuinely I do think that everybody just sort of on the first few days just sort of threw themselves in and was all quite chatty, and then I think cliques do form.
+I think no one knows each other initially.
 So you’re just sort of finding your clique.
 But once you’ve found your clique, then there is there are definitely cliques.

 Andrew Waterhouse